roytang/blog/content/posts/2008/06/draftaganza-june-7-2008.md

 In SSS, I started out U/W but with the possibility of shifting into red due to second-pick Flame Javelin.
 I had grabbed early Aethertows and Thistledown Duos, but my mistakes came when I saw two Tattermunge Duos passing by late and my not shifting into the the obviously open R/G. I would realize the mistake in later packs as I would be passed more Tattermunge Duos, Puncture Bolts, Runes of the Deus and the Deus of Calamity itself.

-I lost round four &#8211; I don&#8217;t even remember the battle anymore.
+I lost round four &#8211; I don&'t even remember the battle anymore.
 But I was really frustrated with how it turned out, so I dropped from the tournament right then.

 Final record 1-4: No limited points gained, a bunch lost.
 Not a good day, obv.
 Still, the draftaganza was a good experience and hopefully NG will hold more similar events in the future.